Not-for-Profit Art Gallery

 About the Gallery

 The UNM School of Law Art Gallery features art of varied mediums from artists including students, faculty, alumni and friends of the law school and the university.
-Professor Sherri Burr, UNM Regents Professor, heads the UNM Law School's Art Committee and is host of ARTS TALK, a weekly television she produces and hosts.
-Aside from the intrinsic value of having art in the School of Law and the goal of funding a scholarship, Burr says there's another important reason for the art gallery: "An art enriched environment is conducive to learning."
+Professor Jennifer Laws heads the UNM Law School's Building, Art, & Safety Committee.
+Aside from the intrinsic value of having art in the School of Law, Emerita Professor Burr says there's another important reason for the art gallery: "An art enriched environment is conducive to learning."

-UNM School of Law Art Gallery and Art Committee Chair Sherri Burr in the News
+UNM School of Law Art Gallery In The News